AgentsUnited/demonstrator/README.md

 If you are interested in figuring out how the entire Agents United platform works you can check out the architecture documentation and diagrams in the [Architecture repository](https://github.com/AgentsUnited/architecture)

+#### License

+The modules hosted in Agents United are licensed under the GNU Lesser General Public License v3.0 (LGPL 3.0) except when otherwise is stated.
+External modules linked here have their own licenses.

 #### Instructions

 The following instructions will guide you through setting up and running the demonstrator.
 You can find a list of the latest hotfixes and solutions for possible problems you may come across at the end of this Readme.